RobinQu/voka/README.md

 ## Notes

-1. `hiredis` doesn't compile in node v0.11.x, so pure javascript implementation is used
+1. `hiredis` doesn't compile in node v0.11.x, so pure javascript implementation is used if you are running `v0.11.x`
 2. For back-compatibilities, traditional promise-based style is used

 ## License